 Reno at a Glance

-• Located in northwest Nevada, Reno is about seven hours from Las Vegas and about an hour from Lake Tahoe.
+• Reno is in northwest Nevada, about seven hours from Las Vegas and about an hour from Lake Tahoe.

 Q: Why do people move to Reno, Nevada?

-A: Job opportunities, affordable taxes, and a lively nightlife/casino culture are a few of the biggest draws for people who decided to move to Reno.
+Job opportunities, affordable taxes, and a lively nightlife and casino culture are a few of the biggest draws for people who’ve decided living in Reno, NV, is their next move.

 Q: Is Reno, Nevada, an expensive place to live?